 The amount of effort you put into the design of your website significantly influences the way clients, customers, and competitors see your business.
 It’s usually the first contact point between you and potential customers.
-If your website looks unprofessional and generic, people will be much less likely to trust you and do business with you.
+Check out the essentials and most important features & elements of a good design that your website needs.

 Essentials of Good Design

 Design is, of course, subjective.
 Everyone has a different idea of what “good design” is regarding websites.
 However, all well-designed websites share several universal principles in common.
 In this post, we’ll touch on some of the essential elements that your website needs to succeed.

 Finding a Good Designer